rust-community/foss-events-planner/cards/drinks.md

 Suggestion: About 1 month before the event.

+### Get final attendee numbers

+Get the final number of attendees before finally ordering.

+When?
+Right before the conf.

+Suggestion: About 4 days before the event.

 ### Optional: Plan service schedule

 Should you decide to service drinks yourselves, come up with a service schedule for the conference.
 Who fills the fridges, how often?